metalnow/NerdMiner_v2/README.md

 This project is using ESP32-S3, uses WifiManager to modify miner settings and save them to SPIFF.
 The microMiner comes with several screens to monitor it's working procedure and also to show you network mining stats.
 Currently includes:
-- NerdMiner Screen > Mining data of Nerdminer
+- Mining Screen > Mining data of Nerdminer
-- ClockMiner Screen > Fashion style clock miner
+- Clock Screen > Fashion style clock miner
-- GlobalStats Screen > Global minery stats and relevant data

 This miner is multicore and multithreads, one thread is used to mine and other is implementing stratum work and wifi stuff.
 Every time an stratum job notification is received miner update its current work to not create stale shares.